Locations:

 Alcohol-Associated Liver Disease

-Alcohol-associated liver disease happens after years of heavy alcohol drinking or alcohol use disorder.
-It causes toxic fat to build up in your liver, which leads to inflammation and cirrhosis.
+Alcohol-associated liver disease happens after years of heavy alcohol drinking.
+It causes toxic fat to build up in your liver, which leads to inflammation and scarring (cirrhosis).
 Most often, there are no symptoms.
 Treatment is limiting or quitting alcohol use.
 Your doctor can help you understand how damaged your liver is.

-Fatigue is a common early symptom of alcohol-associated liver disease.
-Later you may have yellowing of eyes and skin.
+Fatigue is a common early symptom of alcohol-associated liver disease, and later, you may have yellowing of eyes and skin

 Alcohol-associated liver disease may not cause symptoms right away.
 When it does, fatigue is a common early symptom.